solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/01-Introduction/02-App-Architecture.md

           3. Document Intelligence's Semantic Chunking capability recognizes document structures, capturing headings and chunking the content body based on semantic coherence, such as paragraphs and sentences.
 This ensures that the chunks are of higher quality for use in RAG pattern queries.

-    5. The extracted document data securely written to Azure Database for PostgreSQL flexible server by the API.
+    5. The extracted document data is securely written to Azure Database for PostgreSQL flexible server by the API.

     6. As part of the database insert statement, the GenAI capabilities of the `azure_ai` extension are used to: